trial overview

 EASI-75 | Proportion of patients who achieved ≥75% improvement from baseline in their EASI score |

-Itch NRS change from baseline | Mean change in self-reported Itch |
+Itch NRS change from baseline | Mean change in self-reported itch |

 *Severity scale of 0 to 4.1